-The significant increases in Personnel expenses in the Support Division are all a result of the Jail taking over operations of the kitchen from a third party vendor.
+The significant increases in Personnel expenses in the Support Division are a result of the addition of a Work Force Officer at the Mecklenburg facility.

-The increases and decreases in Food Service expenses in the Support Division are all a result of the Jail taking over operations of the kitchen from a third party vendor.
+The increases and decreases in Food Service expenses in the Support Division are all a result of the Jail taking over operations of the kitchen from a third party vendor and the changes necessary to operate the kitchen efficiently.

-The increase in Inmate Supplies - Miscellaneous is due to adding an additional Work Force crew and the supplies needed for the new crew.
+The increases in Other Operating expenses are due to adding an additional Work Force crew and the supplies needed for the new crew.